tomat/blarg-css/README.md

 * Detect superfluous properties by keeping track of inheritance.
 * Turn into a Bundle (Symfony2 style)
 * Hook into the Symfony2 templating system somehow (or maybe just Twig?)
+* Convert HTML/CSS to HTML with inline styles

 ## Minify